Comparison of X Window System desktop environments: Comparison of ease of use and stability

 GNOME's graphical file manager Files (Nautilus) is intended to be very easy to use and has many features.
 KDE's file manager Dolphin is described as focused on usability.
 Prior to KDE version 4, the KDE project's standard file manager was Konqueror, which was also designed for ease of use.

 Both GNOME and KDE come with many graphical configuration tools, reducing the need to manually edit configuration files for new users.
 They have extensive bundled software such as graphical menu editors, text editors, audio players, and software for doing administrative work.
 All applications installed in most distributions are automatically added to the GNOME and KDE menus.
 No major configuration changes are necessary to begin working.
 However, by using graphical tools, the extent to which the desktops can be configured is determined by the power provided by those tools.

 Compatibility and interoperability issues

 Some desktop environments and window managers claim that they support applications made for other desktop environments explicitly.
 For example, Fluxbox states KDE support in its feature list.
 Using software made specifically for the desktop environment in use or window manager agnostic software is a way to avoid issues.
 For software developers, the Portland Project has released a set of common interfaces that allows applications to integrate across many desktop environments.

-System resources utilization

-A 2011 test by Phoronix with the default installation of Ubuntu 10.04 showed that LXDE 0.5's memory utilization was lower than that of Xfce 4.6, which in turn was lower than that of GNOME 2.29, with KDE 4.4 using the most RAM compared to the aforementioned desktops.

-In 2015, it was demonstrated in benchmarks that LXDE performed slightly faster than Xfce overall (in the average of all tests), using the Fedora Linux operating system.